 - Dash of Chili Powder

-- Mix the chili powder, cumin, salt and pepper together and season tilapia fillets by rubbing it onto both sides.
+- Meanwhile, mix the chili powder, cumin, coriander, and salt and pepper together and season tilapia fillets by rubbing it onto both sides.

 - Chop cabbage finely

 - Warm tortillas in pan that you used to cook the tilapia.